cckmwong-data/london_housing/README.md

 > **Note:**
 > All datasets used in this project are synthetic, created to mimic real-world patterns for educational and analytical demonstration only.
 No real personal, commercial, or sensitive data is included.

 ---

-## Key Insights

-- **Living area**, **year built** and **number of patios/porches** are strong drivers of asking price.
-- Older homes (built ≤1957) can command premiums in some segments.
-- School quality and proximity are significant for certain districts, such as Harrow and Kingston upon Thames.
-- Districts like Kensington and Chelsea, Westminster, and City of London have the highest average asking prices.
-- Historical price trends reveal steady growth with cyclical fluctuations.

----